Lidya-codes/lidya-Portfolio/README.md

 # lidya-Portfolio
-I am a computer science and AI student building a portfolio.
+I am an AI student building a portfolio.